-Food group Suggestions Bread, cereals and potatoes Includes bread, potatoes, pasta, rice, noodles, oats and other cereals.
+Food Group Suggestions Bread, cereals and potatoes Includes bread, potatoes, pasta, rice, noodles, oats and other cereals.
 Choose wholemeal and wholegrain varieties where possible.
 Fruit and vegetables Includes fresh, canned, dried and frozen fruit and vegetables.
-Choose a variety of different- coloured fruit and vegetables to ensure a range of vitamins and minerals.
+Choose a variety of different coloured fruit and vegetables to ensure a range of vitamins and minerals.
 Aim for at least five serves of vegetables per day.
-Some people (including men and breastfeeding women) will need to aim for five to six serves of vegetables per day. • Aim for two serves of fruit per day.
-Milk and dairy foods (and alternatives) Includes milk, cheese, yoghurt and calcium-fortified alternatives such as soy. • Dairy foods provide your body with protein and calcium.
+Some people (including men and breastfeeding women) will need to aim for five to six serves of vegetables per day.
+Aim for two serves of fruit per day.
+Milk and dairy foods (and alternatives) Includes milk, cheese, yoghurt and calcium-fortified alternatives such as soy.
+Dairy foods provide your body with protein and calcium.
 Aim for full-fat varieties if you need to gain weight or low-fat varieties for general health.
 Aim for two to three portions of dairy per day.

-Food group Suggestions Meat, fish and alternatives Includes meat, poultry, fish, eggs, nuts, beans and pulses.
-This group is high in protein, but some foods in this group can be high in saturated fat so it is better to choose low-fat varieties.
-Extra foods (containing fat and sugar) Includes any foods containing high amounts of fat and sugar such as margarine, butter, cooking oils, salad dressings, cream, chocolate, chips, cakes, ice-cream, soft-drinks and jam. • Focus on foods containing unsaturated fats from plant sources (e.g. nuts and avocado, and olive, sunflower and corn oils) rather than fats that come from animal products (e.g. butter).
-You could try swapping avocado for butter. • Only consume small quantities from this group, and only on some days.
+Food Group Suggestions Meat, fish and alternatives Includes meat, poultry, fish, eggs, nuts, beans and pulses.
+This group is high in protein, but meat and poultry can be high in saturated fat so it is better to choose low-fat varieties.
+Extra foods (containing fat and sugar) Includes any foods containing high amounts of fat and sugar such as margarine, butter, cooking oils, salad dressings, cream, chocolate, chips, cakes, ice-cream, soft-drinks and jam.
+Focus on foods containing unsaturated fats from plant sources (e.g. nuts and avocado, and olive, sunflower and corn oils) rather than fats that come from animal products (e.g. butter.)
+You could try substituting avocado in place of butter.
+Only consume small quantities from this group, occasionally.
 Large amounts can lead to weight gain.
 If you are losing weight, adding these items may help you gain weight.

-A Mediterranean diet includes fots of plant-based foods and vegetables; healthy unsaturated fats such as olive oil, avocado and nuts; and lean protein foods.
+Following a Mediterranean diet can be a good way to achieve a healthy diet.
+A Mediterranean diet includes lots of plant-based foods and vegetables; healthy unsaturated fats such as olive oil, avocado and nuts; and lean protein foods.
 If you would like more information on healthy eating and a Mediterranean diet, speak with a dietitian.